satvik1406/briefly/contributions.md

-Member Contributions:
+# Member Contributions:

-Satvik Vuppala:
+## Member 1 : Sai Satvik Vuppala:
+- Setup the backend framework and code structure
-- Managed intial setup of the code
+- Setup the frontend framework and code structure
+- Implemented Login and Register page functionality
+- Contributed to Summary Create Flow (Upload and Content flow)
-- Worked on front end features: login page and dashboard page
+- Worked on Summary List Dashboard
+- Contributed to Summary Display & Regeneration (Upload and Content flow)
 - Assisted in writing the final project report

-Siva Datta Budaraju
+## Member 2 : Siva Datta Budaraju
 - Interaction with AI Agent and process information
 - Handle flow for regenerating summary from feedback
 - Imporving coverage for frontend and backend testing
 - Assisted in writing the final project report

-Sharvani Reddy Vempati
+## Member 3 : Sharvani Reddy Vempati
 - Logout and fetching state on refresh
 - supported backend development
 - Implementation for showing the summaries based on shared summaries and summaries